tokay-lang/tokay/README.md

 ## Contribute

-Contributions of any kind, may it be code, documentation, support or advertising are very welcome!
+Contributions of any kind, might it be code, bug reports, documentation, support or advertising are very welcome!

-Take a look into the [TODO.md](TODO.md) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things to be improved.
+Take a look into the [TODO.md](TODO.md), the [bug tracker](https://github.com/phorward/tokay/issues) or watch for `//fixme`- and `//todo`-comments in the source code for open issues and things to be improved.

-Feel free to [contact me](https://phorward.info) on any questions, or directly file [an issue here](https://github.com/phorward/tokay/issues).
+Feel free to [contact me](https://phorward.info) on any questions, or directly file [an issue here](https://github.com/phorward/tokay/issues/new).

-Tokay is also my first project written in Rust, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.
+Tokay is my first project I've started in Rust, therefore I'm sure many things inside the code could easily be improved by more experienced Rustaceans out there.

 ## Logo